bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 ### Advocating for best practices

-**Leading by example:** Demonstrate best practices in coding, design, security, and performance.
-This not only improves the product but also educates clients on the importance of these practices.
-By showcasing high standards in your work, you set a benchmark for quality and excellence that clients can aspire to.
+**Lead by example:** Demonstrate best practices in your own work.
+This not only improves the product but can also be a reference to share what implementing best practices looks like.

+By holding yourself to a high standard in your own work, you set a benchmark for quality and excellence that your team can aspire to.
-**Conducting education sessions:** Hold sessions to update clients on the latest in web technologies and practices, showing how these can benefit their business.
-These sessions can include workshops, webinars, or training sessions tailored to the client’s needs and knowledge level.

-**Guiding clients:** Help clients understand the rationale behind your recommendations, making them advocates for best practices.
+**Guide clients:** Help clients understand the rationale behind your recommendations, making them advocates for best practices.
 Explain the benefits of following best practices and how they can positively impact the project and business outcomes.

-**Offering strategic advisory:**

-- Advise on product development life cycles, technology choices, and market positioning.
-Provide insights on how to streamline processes, choose the right technologies, and position products effectively in the market.
+How to offer strategic advisory:

 - Evaluate the client’s current tech setup and suggest updates to better meet project needs and support growth.
 Conduct thorough assessments and provide clear, actionable recommendations.
 - Create proofs of concept to demonstrate how different technologies perform under specific conditions.
-This helps clients visualize potential solutions and make informed decisions.
+This helps your client visualize potential solutions and make informed decisions.

+Tips and techniques:

+- **Conduct education sessions:** Hold sessions to update clients on the latest in technologies and best practices, showing how these can benefit their business.

 Questions to reflect: